trevcoons/readme-generator/README.md

 ## Acknowledgments

-Thanks to UC Berkeley Coding Bootcamp for teaching me HTML, JavaScript, JQuery, and BootStrap.
+Thanks to UC Berkeley Coding Bootcamp for teaching me JavaScript and NPM Inquirer